khartinger/mqtt4home/md/m4h03_RasPiMQTTBroker_e.md

  _`Client mosqsub/3152-raspberryp received SUBACK`_
  _`Subscribed (mid: 1): 0`_

+If you are not on the computer where the broker is running, you must also specify the IP address of the server, e.g.
+   `mosquitto_sub -h 10.1.1.1 -d -t test1`

 * Sending a message.
   For this purpose it is necessary to open a second console window (e.g. by pressing &lt;Alt&gt;&lt;F2&gt;) or a second data connection using putty.
 Enter the following command into this window:
-   `mosquitto_pub -d -r -t Test1 -m 'Hallo vom Publisher!'`
+   `mosquitto_pub -d -r -t test1 -m 'Hello from Publisher!'`
    _`Client mosqpub/3194-raspberryp sending CONNECT`_
    _`Client mosqpub/3194-raspberryp received CONNACK`_
    _`Client mosqpub/3194-raspberryp sending PUBLISH (d0, q0, r0, m1, 'Test1', ...
 (20 bytes))`_